 - Licensed child care center (DCCC)

-In addition, your program must also be either:
+In addition, your program must also be:

 - Open currently and serving children